 A mode of the Cisco Service Control solution that requires no integration, so that the SCMS-SM is not required.
 This mode is not influenced by the number of subscribers or inbound IP addresses; the total number of subscribers using the monitored link is unlimited from the perspective of the SCE platform.
-It is the choice for sites where control and level analysis functions are required only at a global platform resolution.
+Use subscriberless mode at sites where control and level analysis functions are required only at a global platform resolution.